vkbo/novelWriter/docs/source/tech_storage.rst

 The integrity of the index is checked when the file is loaded.
-It is possible to corrupt the index if the file is manually edited and manipulated, so the check is important to avoid sudden crashes of novelWriter. if the file contains errors, novelWriter will automatically build it anew.
+It is possible to corrupt the index if the file is manually edited and manipulated, so the check is important to avoid sudden crashes of novelWriter.
+If the file contains errors, novelWriter will automatically build it anew.
 If the check somehow fails and novelWriter keeps crashing, you can delete the file manually and rebuild the index.
 If this too fails, you have likely encountered a bug.